 What’s going on?
 The bubble science part of the story is simple physics, or maybe chemistry (I am sometimes fuzzy about where the boundary lies).
-There is much more CO2 dissolved than the wine can stably hold at normal atmospheric pressure.
-Once the bottle is opened and the pressure relieved, we have what is called a “super-saturated” solution, in which the gas is trying, trying to escape its prison between the water molecules.
+There is much more CO2 in solution than the wine can stably hold at normal atmospheric pressure.
+Once you open the bottle and relieve the pressure, you have a “super-saturated” solution, in which the gas is trying, trying to escape its prison between the water molecules.

-These are the extreme cases.
-However, there are some who actually enjoy the tingle of carbonation on the taste buds.
+Bubbles and no-bubbles are the extreme cases.
+There are some who enjoy the tingle of carbonation on the taste buds.
 I am one of them, Nola is not: chacun à son goût.
 What are bubble lovers to do?

 I will tell you my experience at Korbel Champagne Cellars and then offer my opinion.

 Bubble Science 4: To Etch or Not to Etch?

 In the process of sampling sparkling wines at Kobel, I of course compared their carbonation.
 I was not surprised to see the Natural style champagne showing tiny bubbles, slowly forming and rising throughout the volume of the flute.
 However, I also tried two other wines, the Non-Vintage Blanc de Noirs and the Master’s Reserve Blanc de Noirs.
 And these two wines showed a completely different pattern of carbonation: larger, more numerous bubbles, rising in a swirling spiral column confined to the central axis of the glass.